georgwaKTH/Data_Master_Thesis_Drone_Fusion_Thermal/README.md

 Simulation_Results.csv are the full results from running the 2x4 result gathering experiment on the UE4 simulation

 Validation_Results.csv are the full results gathered from real camera sequences from a stereo and a thermal camera.

+the three .py files contain the main important parts of the code.
+The rest of the code is simply wrappers and stuff to make it work with UE4, Airsim and RTABmap, as well as saving metrics and other ROS stuff etc. frame.py - basic library written for supporting sensor fusion ROS2_NODE_FUSION.py - The sensor fusion node phoenix_model_node.py - The thermal monocular depth inference node